pepsipu/pepsipu.github.io-old/posts/2024-02-on-construction.md

 # $O(n)$?

-Let's return to our core question---how could I have come up rotation matrices myself?
+Let's return to our core question---how could I have come up with rotation matrices myself?
 If I didn't know anything about sines or cosines, neither explanation is useful.

 ## Defining a rotation matrix